 The deadline to submit essays to the HBREL for the 2016 contest is February 19th, 2016.

 Please submit essays to firstname.lastname@example.org as a microsoft word document titled: " 4-H Essay _YOUR LAST NAME".
-Please use the format in the subject of your email as well.
+Please use this format in the subject of your email as well.

 The scope of the research is an essential judging criterion, accounting for 40% of your score.
 The number of sources consulted, the authority of the sources, and the variety of the sources are all evaluated.

-Personal interviews with beekeepers, farmers and others familiar with the subject are valued sources of information and should be documented.
+Personal interviews with beekeepers and others familiar with the subject are valued sources of information and should be documented.
 Sources, which are not cited in the endnotes, should be listed in a “Resources” or “Bibliography” list.